-Thermostats come in three types: manual, programmable, and smart.
+Thermostats come in three basic types: manual, programmable, and smart.

-Manual thermostats are the old-school type you run across in older hotels (or maybe your grandparents’ house.)
+Manual thermostats are the old-school type you run across in older homes.
 They’re inexpensive, but they aren’t especially precise or energy efficient.
 To ensure maximum efficiency of your HVAC unit, you have to manually adjust the settings every time you enter and leave your home.

 Nowadays, most people have a programmable thermostat.
 You program the thermostat to output various temperatures throughout the day to maximize your savings and comfort.
-For example, when it’s warm outside, you can set your thermostat higher when you’re not home and lower in the evening.
+For example, when it’s cold outside, you can set your thermostat lower when you’re not home and higher in the evening.
 These electronic thermostats allow for customization, adaptation, convenience, and energy savings.
-They may cost more than their manual predecessors, but the savings are absolutely worth it!
+They may cost more than their manual predecessors, but the savings are worth it!

-Now here’s the really cool option.
+Now here’s the cool option.
 Smart thermostats are essentially programmable thermostats on steroids.
 If you’re looking for all the best features and then some—we’re talking self-learning and energy-use data galore—a smart thermostat is the way to go.
-You’re definitely going to pay for the extras, though; even the most basic models run about $250.

-We’re going to guess (and strongly recommend) you don’t go for the manual thermostat.
+We’re going to strongly recommend that you don’t opt for the manual thermostat.
 So how do you decide between the programmable and smart options?
 Keep reading.

 Programmable thermostats allow for varying degrees of customization, depending on the model you choose:

-Smart thermostats offer these same settings plus the ability to make adjustments on-the-go using a smartphone—even when you’re not home.
-Let’s say soccer practice went a little shorter than usual, but your kiddo worked up a real sweat.
+Smart thermostats offer these same settings plus the ability to make adjustments on the go using a smartphone—even when you’re not home.
+Let’s say soccer practice went a little shorter than usual, and your kiddo has been running in the cold fall air.
 You can adjust the thermostat on your way home to give you the perfect temperature when you return!